Musk stick

 Musk sticks are a popular confection in Australia, available from many different suppliers.
 They consist of a semi-soft stick of fondant, usually pink, and often extruded with a ridged cross-section in the shape of a star.
-Their flavour and aroma is quite floral, reminiscent of musk perfume.
+Their flavour and aroma is quite floral, and, as the name suggests, also reminiscent of the smell of musk.
 They are also called "musk sweets" and "musk lollies".